First Move Wins

 Dust laughed.

 Mina had been having a good look at Åke, now that he was sitting so close.
-“Your vibe is kind of totally different in real life,” she finally said.
-“Actually, you look a bit odd.”
+“Your face has a completely different vibe in pictures,” she finally said.
+“In real life, you look a bit odd.”

 “Mina!”
 Dust exclaimed.

-“No one ever does,” Åke shrugged.
+“No one ever does,” Åke shrugged, used to any and all remarks about his appearance.
 “It's all a performance.
 You’ll see at the mall, no one turns their heads for some odd-looking countryside guy.”

 Central Mall was a place for clothes and accessories in the first place, known for its excellent assortment and à la minute tailoring services.
-Whatever you would ever be needing to wear, could be found at Central Mall.
+Everything you could ever need to wear, could be found at Central Mall.

-Prisma had been waiting for them near the underground parking exit.
+Prisma had been waiting for the others to arrive near the underground parking exit.
 With her scooter, she’d been able to avoid traffic and get to the agreed location much quicker.
-She stood with her legs crossed against a glowing storefront, perking up when she finally saw a bunch of familiar faces.
+She stood against a glowing storefront, perking up when she finally saw a bunch of familiar faces.
 Max was the first to notice her, and excitedly waved his arms in the air.
 Prisma awkwardly waved back and shuffled over to them.

 “Stuck in traffic?”